-What to Expect on Your First Day of Police Academy!July 18th, 2020
+What to Expect on Your First Day of Police Academy!November 21st, 2020

 Whether you’re a young student fresh from college or a more mature recruit looking for a change of career, the first day of police academy is going to be a shock to the system.
 Passing the police officer exam was tough.
 But things are about to get much tougher.